rattanr1/CodePath-Intermediate-Cybersecurity-Fall-2022-Remote/README.md

 With a focus on web applications security, I will learn to think like a hacker and exploit vulnerabilities, while also exploring how to build offensive capabilities into applications.

-There will be foundational knowledge of cybersecurity concepts while also applying these concepts with fun simulations replicating real-world cyber threats such has Capture The Flag (CTF), Security Shepherd, and much more.
+There will be foundational knowledge of cybersecurity concepts while also applying these concepts with fun simulations replicating real-world cyber threats such as Capture The Flag (CTF), Security Shepherd, and much more.
 Additional things I learned:

  <ins>How Hackers Exploit Vulnerabilities:</ins>
 - URL manipulation